V-Squared/V-Squared.github.io/plan/flow/publishing/classeur-manual.md

 ### Browse Recent Articles

-1. Click the recent folder with the dour o'clock icon: 🕓.
+1. Click the recent folder with the four o'clock icon: 🕓.
 2. Browse the list of recent articles.
 3. You can narrow down the list by typing a filter.